Optogenetics: Light absorption spectrum

 The opsin proteins currently in use have absorption peaks across the visual spectrum, but remain considerably sensitive to blue light.
 This spectral overlap makes it very difficult to combine opsin activation with genetically encoded indicators (GEVIs, GECIs, GluSnFR, synapto-pHluorin), most of which need blue light excitation.
 Opsins with infrared activation would, at a standard irradiance value, increase light penetration and augment resolution through reduction of light scattering.

 Spatial response

 Due to scattering, a narrow light beam to stimulate neurons in a patch of neural tissue can evoke a response profile that is much broader than the stimulation beam.
 In this case, neurons may be activated (or inhibited) unintentionally.
 Computational simulation tools are used to estimate the volume of stimulated tissue for different wavelengths of light.

 Applications

 The field of optogenetics has furthered the fundamental scientific understanding of how specific cell types contribute to the function of biological tissues such as neural circuits in vivo.
-On the clinical side, optogenetics-driven research has led to insights into Parkinson's disease and other neurological and psychiatric disorders such as autism, Schizophrenia, drug abuse, anxiety, and depression.
+On the clinical side, optogenetics-driven research has led to insights into restoring with light, Parkinson's disease and other neurological and psychiatric disorders such as autism, Schizophrenia, drug abuse, anxiety, and depression.
 An experimental treatment for blindness involves a channel rhodopsin expressed in ganglion cells, stimulated with light patterns from engineered goggles.